cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/docs/bosh-init-usage.md

-## Experimental `bosh-init` usage
+## Experimental `bosh-init` usage on SoftLayer

 At present, it is able to creat and update bosh environment on SoftLayer by bosh-init and bosh-softlayer-cpi

-This document shows how to initialize new environment on Softlayer.
+This document shows how to initialize new environment on SoftLayer.

 0. Create a deployment directory, install bosh-init